Outline of the Moon

 The following outline is provided as an overview of and topical guide to the Moon:

 Moon – Earth's only permanent natural satellite.
 It is one of the largest natural satellites in the Solar System, and the largest among planetary satellites relative to the size of the planet that it orbits (its primary).
 It is the second-densest satellite among those whose densities are known (after Jupiter's satellite Io).

-What type of thing is the Moon?
+Classification of the Moon

 The Moon can be described as all of the following: